Last Updated on May 4, 2022 by Letícia Melo

 Azores

-If you are looking for a real authentic place to live in Portugal, then welcome to the islands of the Azores.
-This cluster of islands in the mid-Atlantic was named Europe’s Leading Adventure Tourism Destination at the World Travel Awards 2021.
+If you are looking for a real authentic place to live in Portugal, welcome to the islands of the Azores.
+This cluster of islands in the mid-Atlantic was named Europe’s Leading Adventure Tourism Destination at the World Travel Awards 2022.

 City in the Azores | Number of residents | Number of foreign residents | Percentage of foreigners in the total population |